 SOS-UK is a founding member of SOS International and delivers multiple programmes.

-Founding trustee Zamzam Ibrahim, NUS National President, comments: “Students and young people across the world are calling for immediate action, and with youth climate strikes happening in every corner of the planet.
+Founding trustee and former NUS National President Zamzam Ibrahim comments: “Students and young people across the world are calling for immediate action, and with youth climate strikes happening in every corner of the planet.
 It’s time we galvanise that energy and build on it.
 SOS-UK is our way of contributing and helping the student movement organise and have its say.”

 USI represents 374,000 students across the island of Ireland and is the main national representative body for third level students in Ireland.
 USI fights for access to education, and has been active for decades on social issues affecting students.